Stan BeleviciChair (*Officer)

 Latifa El-Ghandouri Director

 Melanie Wen Director

 In his practice, he counsels corporate clients on development of immigration policies and processes, as well as on workforce mobility solutions and mitigation of risks related to immigration compliance requirements.
-Stanislav also represents clients before the Immigration and Refugee Board on deportation orders, extradition requests and spousal appeals.
+Stan also represents clients before the Immigration and Refugee Board on deportation orders, extradition requests and spousal appeals.

 Since leaving the Public Service in 1996, John has acted as a Senior Immigration Advisor to several prominent Immigration law firms in Toronto in addition to operating his own Immigration Consulting practice.
 He is regularly called upon to provide advice and guidance to fellow Immigration Practitioners; to make presentations to various groups; and, to conduct seminars in his areas of expertise.
 John is an RCIC who has more than 35 years of experience dealing with complex employment and employment-related immigration issues in the public service and in the private sector.

 Marty is regarded as an expert in the Labor Market Impact Assessment (LMIA) application process.
 He has worked with countless Canadian companies and corporations, small and large, to assist to formulate labor solutions through LMIA supported work permits and LMIA exempt work permits.

 Marty is also well versed in international recruitment, Francophone Mobility and permanent residence applications (Express Entry and Provincial Nominee Programs).

 Marty is an Instructor of the Immigration: Laws, Policies and Procedures Program at the University of British Columbia since 2016.
 He is a past member of ICCRC’s Practice Experience Program (PEP) Advisory Committee where he contributed to design and implement a mandatory practical experience component for all new RCICs.